dnsimple/dnsimple-support/content/articles/dnsimple-and-handshake.markdown

 You'll then be prompted for the name of the domain you want to add to your account.

-After adding the domain to DNSimple you need to use the name servers from the [DNSimple name servers](/articles/dnsimple-nameservers) support article for your domain.
+After adding the domain to DNSimple, you need to use the name servers from the [DNSimple name servers](/articles/dnsimple-nameservers) support article for your domain.
 </div>

 ## Incompatible services

 <warning>
-Please note that handshake domains do not resolve in regular browsers by default, and require additional setup.
+Handshake domains do not resolve in regular browsers by default.
+They require additional setup.
 </warning>

 DNSimple DNS services are compatible with HNS domains.
-However, some services are incompatible with HNS domains due to not being resolvable withouth a Handshake-aware resolver.
+However, some services are incompatible with HNS domains because they aren't resolvable without a Handshake-aware resolver.

-Here is a list of known services that are not compatible:
+These known services are not compatible:

 * Certificates
 * Email forwards
-* Some One-Click-Services
+* Some One-Click Services
 * Netlify Connector
 * ALIAS records pointing to other HNS domains which are not hosted with DNSimple